entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 # Character list of Antiarches
-> All Characters except Characters 19, 49, and 50 are unordered.
+> All characters except Characters 19, 49, and 50 are unordered.

 ## Ornamentation, histology and scales
 1. Adult ornamentation: tubercular (0); reticular (1).